 Test your phone on this QR code, which will load the NEOC homepage in your phone's browser:

-At the start location, there will be QR codes posted labeled Registration, Start, and Finish.
-(Note that Finish may be in a different location than Start.)
+Go to the start location with your phone and course map.
+There you will find QR codes posted labeled Registration, Start, and Finish.
+(Note that Finish may be in a different location than Start.
+Check your map.)

 1. Scan the Registration QR code.